fonylew/config-mailgateway/README.md

 ### Config files for postfix are located in /etc/postfix
 ` main.cf` `master.cf`

+##### using postfix with different user
+set usernames and their mails in `virtual` file after that run this command `postmap /etc/postfix/virtual` for applying change in the file.

 ## Installing amavisd-new
 You must install pkg for package management by executin `pkg` (for FreeBSD 10+)